msabramo/kallithea/docs/api/api.rst

         FilesController:archivefile

-After this change, a rhodecode view can be accessed without login by adding a GET parameter `?api_key=<api_key>` to url.
+After this change, a Kallithea view can be accessed without login by adding a GET parameter `?api_key=<api_key>` to url.
 By default this is only enabled on RSS/ATOM feed views.
 Exposing raw diffs is a good way to integrate with 3rd party services like code review, or build farms that could download archives.